ICPRplshelp/Enrollment-Data/README.md

 Any "environment variables" necessary for the Python files here to run are gitignored, so they won't be present in the public version of this repository.
 This means that you can't run the Python files without adding in the environment variables yourself.
+These Python files are just for reference.

 ## Where is all the data from?